Prince Napoleon Bonaparte, Countess Olympia Arco and a diamond theft The 40ct engagement ring.

-The theft of a 40-carat diamond engagement ring made the news and forced a discreet couple into the spotlight.
-What is the story behind this impressively big diamond, and who is this man who proposed with a diamond even bigger than Elizabeth Taylor’s 33.19-carat diamond ring?
+The theft of a 40-carat diamond ring made the news and forced a discreet couple, Prince Jean Christophe Napoleon Bonaparte and Countess Olympia von und zu Arco Zinneberg, into the spotlight.
+But, what is the story behind this impressively big diamond?
+And who is this man who proposed with a diamond even bigger than Elizabeth Taylor’s 33.19-carat diamond ring?

-Prince Jean Christophe Napoleon Bonaparte, one of the three pretenders to the French throne, gave to his fiancée, Countess Olympia von Arco Zinneberg, the ring with a diamond that was part of a diadem from the wife of the French Emperor Napoleon III, Empress Eugenia.
+Prince Jean Christophe Napoléon Bonaparte is one of the three pretenders to the French throne.
+When he proposed to the Austrian Countess Olympia von und zu Arco-Zinneberg, he gave her an impressive diamond engagement ring.
+Certainly, the stunning gemstone was part of a diadem that belonged to the French Emperor Napoleon III’s wife, Empress Eugenia.
 Besides being huge, this diamond ring has immense historical value.

-Luckily the police were able to recover and return the valuable ring to the couple, and the story of the theft is almost as amazing as the ring itself.
+The story of the diamond theft is almost as amazing as the ring itself.

-Prince Napoleon works at an investment bank in London, and while in Paris with his fiancée, the couple had the engagement ring, which is valued at 1 million euros, credit cards, a laptop and documents inside a bag that was on the passenger seat of their car, that they left unlocked (!!) near the hotel where their parents were staying.
-When they came back to pick up the bag, it was gone, and the couple had to file a complaint at the police station.
+Prince Napoleon works at an investment bank in London, and while in Paris with Olympia Arco, the couple had the diamond ring stolen.
+The engagement ring, valued at 1 million euros, credit cards, a laptop and documents were inside a bag.
+And they left the bag on the passenger seat of their car.
+However, they parked the car near the hotel where their parents were staying and didn’t lock it.
+When they came back to pick up the bag, it was gone.
+Consequently, the press-shy couple had to file a complaint at the police station.

-As it turned out, the robber was not very bright, the hotel’s security camera caught him on film, and he used one of the stolen credit cards at a sushi restaurant and a nearby hotel, which led to police to the 30-year old Egyptian thief who had no idea of the value of the now famous ring.
+Luckily, the police were able to recover and return the valuable diamond ring to Prince Napoleon and Countess Olympia Arco.
+As it turned out, the robber was not very bright.
+The hotel’s security camera caught him on film.
+Additionally, the thief used one of the stolen credit cards at a sushi restaurant and a nearby hotel.
+The police caught easily the 30-year old Egyptian thief who had no idea of the value of the now-famous ring!

-After Prince Harry and Meghan, Princess Eugenie and Jack Brooksbank and Lady Gabriella Windsor and Thomas Kingston, another big wedding is on its way; Prince Napoleon and Countess Olympia von Arco-Zinneberg will say yes in October, in Paris, at Les Invalides, where the tomb of the groom’s ancestor, Napoleon Bonaparte, lies.
+After Prince Harry and Meghan, Princess Eugenie, Princess Beatrice, and Lady Gabriella Windsor’s marriages, there was another big wedding.
+Prince Napoleon and Countess Olympia von und zu Arco-Zinneberg said yes in Paris.
+The royal wedding took place at Les Invalides, where the tomb of the groom’s ancestor, Napoleon Bonaparte, lies.

-The 32-year-old groom, Jean Christophe Napoleon Bonaparte is a direct descendant, on his father’s side, of Jerome I Bonaparte, the brother of Napoleon Bonaparte and King of Westphalia, and on his mother’s side, a descendant of the French “Roi Soleil”, Louis XIV.
+On his father’s side, the 32-year-old Prince Napoleon is a direct descendant of Jerome I Bonaparte, the brother of Napoleon Bonaparte and King of Westphalia.
+Additionally, on his mother’s side, he is a descendant of the French “Roi Soleil”, Louis XIV.

 The bride, Countess Olympia von Arco Zinneberg, is a great-granddaughter of Emperor Charles I of Austria, and niece of the King of Belgium.